The cost of maintaining and repairing a Lincoln is about $230 more than the industry average, according to data from RepairPal.

 Lincoln maintenance and repair costs by model

 Different Lincoln models have a wide range of pricing and dependability scores.
-For example, RepairPal ranked the now-defunct Lincoln Town Car second out of 30 full-size luxury cars for reliability, thanks to its $635-per-year upkeep costs.
-However, Lincoln Navigators are considerably more expensive ($1,089 per year) — in part thanks to their 19% chance of a given repair being severe.
+For example, Lincoln Navigators are considerably more expensive ($1,089 per year) than many other Lincoln models — in part thanks to their 18% chance of a given repair being severe.

 RepairPal’s figures above combine costs for maintenance and repairs, which are generally separate expenses in real life.
 While maintenance costs go to preventive services, such as oil changes and tire rotations, repair costs cover fixing your vehicle when something goes wrong.